Mets acquire Frazier, Chirinos from Texas, Castro from O’s

 The Mets acquired infielder Todd Frazier and catcher Robinson Chirinos from the Texas Rangers on Monday, and they also made a trade with Baltimore for right-hander Miguel Castro.
-Texas receives two players to be named, and New York also receives cash in the deal involving Chirinos.
+Texas receives two players to be named, and New York also will get $358,209 in the deal involving Texas plus $1 million if Frazier’s $5,575,000 option for 2021 is declined, which would cover the cost of his $1 million buyout.
+The cash is due Jan.
+10.

 The Orioles acquired minor league left-hander Kevin Smith and a player to be named or cash from the Mets.